What is CRM?

 A Client Relationship Management (CRM) is ultimately centered around building upon your relationships with existing and potential customers.
 A CRM ultimately helps business to stay in tune with these opportunities to engage and build revenue.

-Within a CRM you should maintain the goal of tracking all communication in an effort to stay organized and build your rapport with each individual opportunity.
-A CRM of course helps you to track and win new business but it's purpose is also to allow you to manage after the initial sale to continue to grow your relationships.
+Within a CRM, you should maintain the goal of tracking all communication in an effort to stay organized and build your rapport with each individual opportunity.
+A CRM, of course, helps you to track and win new business, but its purpose is also to allow you to manage after the initial sale to continue to grow your relationships.

 What information should be in my CRM?

 For your business to grow, you ultimately need to know where it's headed.
 Where does your revenue come from?
 Retainers?
 Placement fees?
 Elsewhere?
-Having reliable outcome driven data in addition to forecasting can unlock your business to ensure you have a sustainable plan for growth.
+Having reliable outcome-driven data in addition to forecasting can unlock your business to ensure you have a sustainable plan for growth.

 What should my CRM do?

 Your CRM should ultimately unlock your ability to gather and collect data.
 Tracking phone calls?
 Yes.
 How about email communication?
 Absolutely.
 Sourcing through social media?
 Yes, that too!
-Your CRM should be the complete picture while constantly allowing you the ability to enrich your data and seamlessly (and automatically) tracking communication.
+Your CRM should be the complete picture while constantly allowing you the ability to enrich your data and seamlessly (and automatically) track communication.

 What's Next?